Scope of this Policy

 A response will be provided within 30 days.

-If the individual is not satisfied with how we have handled the complaint or if we have not provided a response within 30 days of receiving your written correspondence, the individual may write to the Australian Privacy Commissioner.
-A complaint to the Australian Privacy Commissioner can be made by:
+If the individual is not satisfied with how we have handled the complaint or if we have not provided a response within 30 days of receiving the written correspondence, the individual may write to the Office of the Australian Information Commissioner.
+A complaint to the Office of the Australian Information Commissioner can be made by:

 - telephone 1300 363 992